 Road 601 has a slide/slump area in the road.
 Use extreme caution.Fort Peck Station (East).
 Call 406-526-3464 for more information:

 All roads within the Fort Peck Station Management Area, from east of Timber Creek on the North side of Fort Peck Lake to Nelson Creek area in McCone County are passable.
 Remain cautious about drainage crossings as some are passable but in rough condition.

 CLOSURES AROUND FORT PECK DAM SPILLWAY:

-Beginning May 17, 2013, the following numbered roads within the Charles M. Russell National Wildlife Refuge road system will be CLOSED for the duration of the spillway construction work at the Fort Peck Dam.
+The following numbered roads within the Charles M. Russell National Wildlife Refuge road system are CLOSED for the duration of the spillway construction work at the Fort Peck Dam.
 Road 341 will be completely closed.Road 340 will be closed at its intersection with road 341 near the bottom of the spillway channel.Road 361 will be closed east of its intersection with Road 528.